 Puget Sound Energy's (PSE) Energize Eastside project will build a new substation and upgrade approximately 18 miles of existing transmission lines from Redmond to Renton.
 Combined with continued aggressive electric conservation, Energize Eastside will keep the lights on in our Eastside communities for years to come.

-Federal regulations require PSE to have sufficient infrastructure to meet foreseeable demand or plan for intentional rolling blackouts to customers.
-If PSE plans to use rotating blackouts to meet our federally mandated requirements, we must discuss that plan publicly.
-Our studies show that if no action is taken to upgrade the backbone of the Eastside's transmission system, PSE may have to utilize additional Corrective Action Plans that resort to intentional rolling blackouts.
+Federal regulations require PSE to have sufficient infrastructure to meet foreseeable demand requirements or plan for intentional rolling blackouts to customers.
+If PSE plans to use rotating blackouts to meet its federally-mandated requirements, we must discuss that plan publicly.